 Writing a Letter to Your Birth Child

-A little information about yourself!
-Aside from wanting to know why they were placed for adoption, most adoptees simply want the chance to get to know their birth mother.
-In your letter, tell your birth child a little bit more about who you are, what your life was like when you placed them for adoption, what your life is like now, if you have a family, what you do for a living and so on.
-Remember, when you’re getting to know each other, learning the most general information about each other is a great place to start building trust and building your relationship with each other!
+- A little information about yourself!
+Most adoptees simply want the chance to get to know their birth mother.
+In your letter, tell your birth child a little bit more about who you are.
+Tell them what your life was like when you placed them for adoption and what your life is like now.
+If you have a family, talk about them as well.
+Let them know what you do for a living and so on.
+Remember, when getting to know each other, learning general information about each other is a great way to build trust!

-Positive talk about your adoption journey and positive adoption language!
-Every birth mother’s adoption journey is different, with its own unique high and low moments.
-But as you’re writing a letter to your birth child, try to talk positively about your adoption journey and use positive adoption language.
-Even if your particular journey presented you with a lot of difficulties, remember that your adoption decision gave you the opportunity to give your child a better life with a loving adoptive family.
+- Positive talk about your adoption journey and positive adoption language!
+Every birth mother’s adoption process is different, with its own unique highs and lows.
+As you’re writing your letter, try to talk positively about adoption in Florida and use positive adoption language.
+Even if you were presented with difficulties, remember that your decision allowed you to give your child a better life.
 For more information on positive adoption language, please visit our website’s blog on how to use positive adoption language.

-Your feelings!
+- Your feelings!
 Openness and honesty!
-It’s OK to express your feelings to your birth child and to be open and honest with them, but again, try to remain positive.
-If you write to your child about a difficult time in your adoption journey, try to bring it back around to something positive.
+It’s OK to express your feelings to your birth child, but try to remain positive.
+If you write to your child about a difficult time in your adoption process, try to include something positive.
 What did you learn from that difficult time in your adoption journey?
 How did it help you prepare for the rest of the journey?
-Expressing negativity toward your adoption journey — or toward adoption in general — can have a damaging impact on your birth child, which you will learn more about in a few paragraphs.
+Expressing negativity toward your experience with adoption agencies — or toward adoption in general — can have a damaging impact on your birth child.

-A current photo of yourself!
-So long as you’re comfortable with doing so, feel free to include a current photo of yourself in your letter to your birth child.
-It’s common for an adoptee to wonder whether or not they look like their birth mother, birth father, or another member of their birth family, so including a photo of yourself can be a fun little surprise to add to your birth child’s letter!
-If you continue to write letters for and/or exchange letters with your birth child, you may also find it fun to include photos of other birth family members or to include little mementos from your adoption journey!
+- A current photo of yourself!
+So long as you’re comfortable with doing so, feel free to include a current photo of yourself in your letter.
+It’s common for an adoptee to wonder whether or not they look like their birth mother, birth father, or another member of their birth family.
+So, including a photo of yourself can be a fun little surprise to add to your birth child’s letter!
+If you continue to write letters for and/or exchange letters with your birth child, you may also find it fun to include photos of other birth family members or little mementos from your adoption journey!

-Negative talk about your adoption journey or adoption in general!
-As aforementioned, every birth mother’s adoption journey is different — each journey has its fair share of highs and lows!
-Sometimes, it’s OK to write to your child about the difficult times you faced throughout your adoption journey.
+- Negative talk about your adoption journey or adoption in general!
+As aforementioned, every birth mother’s adoption journey is different.
+Sometimes, it’s OK to write to your child about the difficult times you faced while working with adoption agencies.
 But again, try to circle back to something positive.
 Also, be mindful of how negative talk about adoption can negatively impact your birth child.
 Most adoptees view their adoption as a huge part of what makes them who they are today.
-Negative adoption talk can change their positive perception of adoption — and of their identity as an adoptee — into something to be embarrassed or ashamed of, which is completely untrue!
+Negative adoption talk can change their perception of adoption — and of their identity as an adoptee — into something to be embarrassed or ashamed of, which is completely untrue!

 A Little More on the Importance of Getting to Know Each Other in an Adoption Relationship…

-Whether you’re writing a letter to the unborn child you’re placing for adoption or exchanging letters with a child you placed for adoption many years ago, remember, a great place to start is by telling your child about yourself and allowing them to get to know you first.
-Again, it’s OK to communicate openly and honestly with your child, but you may not necessarily want to overwhelm them with information.
+Remember, a great place to start is allowing your child to get to know you first.
+Again, it’s OK to communicate openly and honestly with them, but you may not want to overwhelm them with information.
 Getting to know each other is an extremely important part of building trust and establishing a strong relationship.
 By spending a little extra time getting to know each other, you’ll become more comfortable with each other.